 an isomorphism?
 Our paper gives a very testable condition: It will be an isomorphism whenever $M$ has any locally compact topological module structure.
 This is because as soon as $M$ has some locally compact topological module structure, we know that this structure must be canonical and hence the topological dual $M^{\wedge}$ consists of all $\ZZ_p$-module morphisms $M\xrightarrow{} \QQ_p/\ZZ_p$.
 The topological double dual map is an isomorphism for $M$ by Theorem \ref{Local Duality Theorem}, and using a bit more control (i.e., ``dual of canonical is canonical") we immediately get that the algebraic double dual map is an isomorphism.

-This condition is simple to check in many scenerios, since when $M$ will be a Galois cohomology group it naturally comes equipped with a profinite topology which will be compact, or $M$ will be discrete in which case the canonical topology is clearly discrete.
+This condition is simple to check in many scenerios.
+When $M$ is a Galois group it naturally comes equipped with a profinite topology which will be compact.
+When $M$ is torsion the canonical topology is clearly discrete.
 The condition can be stated in an if and only if manner: The algebraic double dual map on a $\ZZ_p$-module will be an isomorphism if and only if the canonical topology (or any topological module structure for that matter) is ``nuclear" in the sense of \cite{banaszczyk2006additive}.

 The theory of compact DVRs is far simpler than that of $\ZZ$ in the context of duality for a few reasons.
 Firstly $R$ is compact, not just locally compact, which is very useful since compact metric spaces enjoy many nice properties.
 Secondly, $K$ is already complete so there is no analogue of the discrepancy between $\QQ$ and $\RR$.
 Lastly, the canonical topology on $T$ is discrete (this is Lemma \ref{T discrete topology}), which makes the consideration of continuous morphisms into $T$ far simpler.